 1. Load the Workspace that Retrieves Updated, Inserted, and Deleted Features from ArcGIS Utility Network Data

 Open FME Workbench and configure the workspace for retrieving updated, inserted, and deleted features from a File Geodatabase, ArcSDE Geodatabase, and/or Esri ArcGIS Portal Feature Service.
 If you are using a workspace that detects change between File/ArcSDE to Portal Feature Service and have rectified attributes to increase the accuracy of the ChangeDetector transformer, you must rectify attributes of the output of ChangeDetector to match the schema of the desired Feature that you are writing to.
+Alternatively, you can open FME Workbench and load the workspace from the source that has been prepared for this tutorial.
+This workspace should already have the updated, inserted, and deleted features retrieved using the ChangeDetector transformer.
+However, you cannot run this workspace due to the portal feature service configuration for this workspace unless you specify your own data sources.
+This workspace will be used for this tutorial.

 2. Review the Workspace

-If you are using the workspace from the source, to rectify the data sources and make the workspace runnable, you need to configure the reader parameters to match your specific data sources:
+If you are using the workspace from the source to rectify the data sources and make the workspace runnable, you need to configure the reader parameters to match your specific data sources:

 - For the ArcGIS Portal Feature Service reader, update the "Dataset" parameter to point to your organization's ArcGIS Portal URL and specify the appropriate feature service.